jkruk/plar.jkruk.com/README.md

 Practitioner-Led Action Research project undertaken at Kirklees College during two academic semesters in 2015 into correlation between teaching and learning both English grammar and mathematics.

-The project was carried out with the support of emCETT
+The project was carried out with the support of [emcett.com](emCETT)